paulbradshaw/introtogithub/githubwebsites.md

 To the right is another drop-down menu where you can select a *folder* within that branch if you want to publish files from just one folder.
 Or you can leave it as 'root' (which means no specific folder).

 GitHub will now begin publishing your website.
-Above you should see an area where it tells you part of the URL of the new site - it will be your username, followed by github.io.
+After a while, refresh the page.
+Eventually, above the area where you specified the branch etc. you should see an area where it tells you the URL of the new site - it will be your username, followed by github.io, followed by a slash and the repo name.

-To create the full URL of the website for this repo, add a slash and the repo name.
 My username is `paulbradshaw`, for example, so all my GitHub pages sites start with `paulbradshaw.github.io/`, followed by the repo name.
 The URL for the GitHub Pages site for the repo `introtogithub`, then, is `https://paulbradshaw.github.io/introtogithub/`.

 It will take a few seconds to create your new site, but after a while when you click on your GitHub Pages link, you should be taken to the working webpage (which may be blank for now).